sebkm/sensor_fusion/README.md

 You can find all GRiSP related hardware at https://www.grisp.org/shop/.

-Additionally, if you want to reproduce some of our experiments you might need https://www.lgb.com/products/details/article/90463/.
+Additionally, if you want to reproduce some of our experiments you might need to purchase a toy train (https://www.lgb.com/products/details/article/90463/).

-## Required softwares
+## Required software
 To use our system you need to install on your computer:
 - Erlang/OTP 22.0
 - rebar3 3.13.0